waymanglover/hearthstats/README.md

                         count of the card in your collection.
 ```

-Note: Before populating the card database, you must first register for an API key at
+Before populating the card database, you must first register for an API key at
 Mashape.com.
 Once you have your API key, rename config.ini.example to config.ini if
 config.ini does not already exist, and open config.ini in a text editor
 (running the script once will also create a blank config.ini file):